Microsoft SPLA Explained: Everything You Need to Know

 Microsoft SPLA license reporting

 Every month, each service provider must report the quantity of SPLA licenses used by all their customers.
 They must also report the customers' contact information.
-But it is only required for customers paying over $1000 in monthly license fees.
+However, it is only required for customers paying over $1000 in monthly license fees.
 SPLA reporting goes through an authorised SPLA reseller.
 And the process may vary per reseller.

 End-user License Terms

 End-users (service provider customers) do not receive software licenses in the traditional sense.
-But the service provider must ensure that all clients have accepted End-User License Terms.
+However, the service provider must ensure that all clients have accepted End-User License Terms.
 Microsoft provides the EULT template as part of the SPLA contract paperwork.

 Billing of end clients